This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 The images shown are for illustration purposes only and may not be an exact representation of what you find on the ship.

-Offering the perfect setting for a sunny afternoon, the Pool Patio has everything you need for a day spent unwinding.
-The swimming pool is surrounded by a sundeck with chaise lounges, shaded seating, two large whirlpool spas, and is within steps of the Patio Grill and Patio Bar.
+Enjoy a drink at the Patio Bar and unwind in the perfect setting for a sunny afternoon.
+The nearby swimming pool is surrounded by a sundeck with chaise lounges, shaded seating, two large whirlpool spas, and is within steps of the Patio dining offerings on our ocean ships and the Colonnade on our Expedition vessels.

 The ship’s main showroom can accommodate all guests, though it seldom does because of the variety available.
 Lectures, cooking demonstrations, movies and other gatherings are held here in the daytime.
 In the evenings, live music for dancing before dinner gives way to vocal production shows, cabaret performances, comedy, and classical recitals, as well as more dancing later.

 One of the most FUN evenings during any cruise, Evenings Under the Stars is a night where guests can let their hair down and simply be in the moment.
-Enjoy Let’s Dance! with great live music, interact with fellow travellers and be spoiled in true Seabourn style by our food and beverage team with Desserts Under the Stars.
+Enjoy Let’s Dance! with great live music, interact with fellow travelers and be spoiled in true Seabourn style by our food and beverage team with Desserts Under the Stars.
 A signature event, this dance party has been a part of the line’s rich culture, and a Seabourn cruise is not complete without Let’s Dance! and Desserts Under The Stars.
-Weather permitting, this high-energy dance party is hosted poolside and under the stars by the entire entertainment team, featuring performances by The Band, vocalists and dancers.
-There is even the possibility your Cruise Director and Assistant Cruise Director might jump on stage to perform, as well!
-Guests can expect music that appeals to everyone’s taste with a great mix of hit songs.
-It’s a real treat and guests LOVE Evenings Under the Stars!

-The Sky Bar is a place to enjoy a refreshing tropical beverage during the day, or an evening cocktail under the stars.
+The Sky Bar on our expedition ships is a place to enjoy a refreshing tropical beverage during the day, or an evening cocktail under the stars.
+Two small whirlpool spas bracket the open terrace.

 The liveliest lounge on board is the scene of daily afternoon tea service.
 It is a popular spot for pre-dinner drinks and dancing to live music.
 After dinner, the dancing music continues, and later a DJ spins dance music until late at night.
 Another terrace of open deck aft of The Club boasts a plunge pool and two small whirlpool spas.